Article written by Lukas Monfette, Human Resources Consultant and Call & Response Coordinator at Brio PAE

 Have you ever come to work knowing full well that you wouldn’t be able to give your best to get the job done?
 Perhaps you had a cold or were preoccupied with a personal problem?
-If your answer is yes, you are or have been a presenter.
+If your answer is yes, you are or have been a presentationist.
 Be aware that this is a normalized and widespread behavior that can have unsuspected impacts.

 Definition